 Keep a notebook.
 Change your life.

-Welcome to On Keeping a Notebook, where I hope you will find the inspiration and resources needed to charge and change your life through personal writing.
+Welcome to On Keeping a Notebook, where I hope you will find the inspiration and resources needed to recharge, design, and expand your life through personal writing.

 There are so many reasons why you should and can use personal writing to improve your life.
 Start here for inspiration, as well as links to articles and online resources.
 Click here...